Keshab72/SQL_C.S_1/README.md

 - c.
 LocationTable: Finally, the LocationTable has 156 rows and follows a similar approach to ProductTable.
 It has four columns named Area Code, State, Market, and Market Size.

   The dataset is available in " .csv " file check it out

-## Tools used:

-- Excel:- For data cleaning
-- MS SQL:- For Data analysis

 ## Tasks  performed:-
 1. Display the number of states present in the LocationTable.